EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 Sensing Damage
 -----
-SCAI senses damage using a neural network.
+SCAi senses damage using a neural network.
 In Overwatch 2, you have two immediate cues to know when you have done damage.
 One is an audio cue which is harder to sense using a computer.
 The second cue is a symbol surrounding your crosshair in the middle of the screen.
 Depending on what type of shot you hit, the symbol will change.
 There are 3 main symbols,
 the kill symbol,
 ![An image of the kill symbol which is a red skull.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/kill_shot.png?raw=true)
 the headshot symbol,